Competition Details

 Winners who are existing QWC members will win a 12-month membership extension.
 Winners don’t have to be Queensland-based to enjoy the many wonderful membership benefits of the QWC.

-TOP 40 published in an anthology – free copy to all published entrants.
+TOP 40 published in an anthology – free digital copy to all published entrants.

 (To learn more about sponsorship opportunities please contact us)